Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Introduction

 The development of Large Language Models (LLMs) like GPT-5~\cite{singh2025openaigpt5card}, Qwen3~\cite{yang2025qwen3}, and Claude Sonnet 4.6~\cite{anthropic2026claude46} has sparked a revolution in the field of artificial intelligence~\cite{liu2024survey,huang2023survey,wang2024survey,zheng2024large,li2023large,nie2024survey,ghimire2024generative,wang2024large}.
 Building on this success, LLM-powered agents have rapidly emerged and are being deployed across a wide range of domains, from industrial automation to personal assistance.
 For example, SWE-agent systems for software engineering tasks~\cite{yang2024sweagentagentcomputerinterfacesenable} and personal assistant agents such as OpenClaw~\cite{openclaw2026} illustrate how LLM-based agents can autonomously plan, reason, and execute complex multi-step workflows.
 These agents are increasingly expected to operate autonomously, adapt to diverse environments, and support personalized interactions tailored to user needs.
 A key capability underlying such intelligent behavior is the {\it memory mechanism}~\cite{zhang2018personalizingdialogueagentsi,park2023generativeagents}.
 As illustrated in Figure~\ref{fig:intro}, memory mechanisms allow agents to move beyond naive long-context prompting by maintaining and leveraging relevant information from past interactions.
 By equipping agents with memory mechanisms, they can accumulate experience over time, maintain contextual knowledge, and make more informed decisions—analogous to how humans rely on memory to learn from past experiences and guide future actions.

 In recent years, a growing number of memory methods have been proposed to enhance the capability of LLM-based agents to retain, organize, and utilize historical information across interactions.
 These methods aim to enable agents to move beyond stateless reasoning and instead support long-term planning, personalization, and adaptive decision-making.
-Motivated by the limitations of stateless LLM agents and the growing need for persistent contextual reasoning, researchers from multiple communities---including databases, data mining, machine learning, and natural language processing---have begun developing efficient and scalable memory mechanisms for intelligent agents~\cite{rezazadeh2024isolated, packer2023memgpt, park2023generativeagents, weng2023agent, wang2024llmagentsurvey}.
-In Table~\ref{tab:image_memory_methods}, we summarize ten representative agent memory methods.
-We categorize them according to four key dimensions: underlying storage structure, information extraction mechanism, memory management strategy, and retrieval method.
-After a careful literature review, we make the following observations.
-First, there is a lack of a unified framework for abstracting and systematically analyzing agent memory methods.
-Second, most previous studies report overall performance results, but rarely examine the roles and effects of individual components within these methods.
+Motivated by the limitations of stateless LLM agents and the growing need for persistent contextual reasoning, researchers from multiple communities---including databases, data mining, machine learning, and natural language processing---have begun developing efficient and scalable memory mechanisms for intelligent agents~\cite{rezazadeh2024isolated, packer2023memgpt, park2023generativeagents, weng2023agent, wang2024llmagentsurvey, zhou2025mem1, ouyang2025reasoningbank, kagaya2024rap, wang2024awm, wang2025m+}. \revise{In Table~\ref{tab:image_memory_methods}, we summarize twelve representative agent memory methods.} We categorize them according to four key dimensions: information extraction mechanism, memory management strategy, underlying storage structure, and retrieval method.
+After a careful literature review, we make the following observations. \revise{First, there is a lack of a unified framework for systematically analyzing the implementation components of representative agent memory methods. } Second, most previous studies report overall performance results, but rarely examine the roles and effects of individual components within these methods.
 Third, comprehensive and systematic comparisons among different methods—especially regarding their accuracy and efficiency—are still lacking.